HubSpot/Singularity/Docs/development/docker.md

 ## Developing With Docker

-For developing with Docker, you will need to install [docker](https://docs.docker.com/installation/) and [docker-compose](https://docs.docker.com/compose/#installation-and-set-up).

 ### `dev`

 In the root of this project is a `dev` wrapper script to make developing easier.
 You can do the following: